ncmfsrc/ncmf/README.md

-# Neural Collective Matrix Factorization for Link Prediction in Heterogeneous Biomedical Data
+# Neural Collective Matrix Factorization for Integrated Analysis of Heterogeneous Biomedical Data

-Source code and data to reproduce results in **Table 2.
-Performance Comparison of NCMF with CMF-based methods and Heterogeneous Network Embedding (HNE) methods.**
+Source code and data to reproduce results.

-This repository contain one directory per methodology.
-Refer the *readme* in corresponding directory to reproduce the results.
+This repository contain one directory per methodology/analysis.
+Refer the *readme* in corresponding directory for more details.

 | Directory     | Content Description                                                                                |
 | ------------- | -------------------------------------------------------------------------------------------------- |